zivzakalik/Agglomerative-Clustering/README.md

-# Agglomerative-Clustering
+# Agglomerative Clustering

-**Distance method**

-In order to compute which of the clusters need to be merged we used euclidean distance.

-**The quality of the algorithm**

-The quality of the algorithm is measured with purity.

-**Specifics**
+## Distance Measurement

+We employ the Euclidean distance to determine which clusters should be merged.
+This metric helps in assessing the proximity between different clusters effectively.

+## Algorithm Quality

+The performance of our clustering algorithm is evaluated based on its purity.
+This metric helps in determining the accuracy with which the algorithm groups samples into the correct clusters.

+## Algorithm Overview

+### Purpose

-  1. The purpose of the algorithm is to cluster the samples according to the features and produce which sample matches a specific type of cancer.
+The algorithm aims to cluster samples based on their features to identify specific types of cancer accurately.

-  2. The stop condition: stop clustering when reaching 7 clusters.
+### Stopping Criterion

+The clustering process is halted once the number of clusters reaches seven.
+This stop condition ensures that the clusters remain meaningful and manageable.

+### Methods Employed

-  3. We used two types of agglomerative clustering: Single link and Complete link.
+We utilize two variants of agglomerative clustering:

-**Classes**

-  1. Cluster: Object That represents a cluster.
+- **Single Link**: This method considers the minimum distance between clusters for merging decisions.
+- **Complete Link**: In contrast, this method considers the maximum distance between clusters to guide the merging process.

+## Implementation Classes

+1. **Cluster**: Represents a single cluster containing grouped samples.
-  2. Data: In this class we orgenize the data and computing the initial distance matrix.
+2. **Data**: This class is responsible for organizing the data and computing the initial distance matrix, essential for the clustering process.
-  3. Link: Contains three classes: Link, SingleLink, CompleteLink.
+3. **Link**: This superclass contains three subclasses:
+   - **Link**: The base class for linkage criteria.
+   - **SingleLink**: Implements the single link clustering method.
+   - **CompleteLink**: Implements the complete link clustering method.
-  4. Agglomerative_clustering: In this class we update the clusters and run the algorithm.
+4. **AgglomerativeClustering**: This class updates the clusters and oversees the execution of the algorithm, ensuring that the clustering process adheres to the specified methods and stopping criteria.